Debler Eternia: First albums and success

 In 2014, during the production of the band's first LP, inspired by 1994 film The Crow, Adriän del Sol was replaced by Rubén Kelsen by invitation of Alex García.
 The work also featured voice actors Txemi del Olmo and Rosa Romay.
 The resultant album, earned highly positive reviews from critics, winning awards to Best New Band, Best Male Singer and Best Music Video in magazine El Metal en España in 2015.

 By mediation of Alberto Seara "Flor" and Carlos Escobedo from Sôber, who had lent their studio Cube to record it, the album attracted the attention of Mägo de Oz leader Txus di Fellatio, leading him to become their producer and mentor.
-In turn, Kelsen became an usual replacement singer for Mägo's voice Zeta.
+In turn, Kelsen became a usual replacement singer for Mägo's voice Zeta.
 Coincidentally, before joining Débler, Kelsen had participated without success in Mägo de Oz's casting to replace their previous singer José Andrëa.

 Two years later, Di Fellatio produced their next work, Somnia, inspired by Tim Burton's 2007 film Sweeney Todd: The Demon Barber of Fleet Street.
 The album featured collaborations by multiple Mägo de Oz members, like Di Fellatio, Zeta, Patricia Tapia, Diego Palacio and Javi Díez, as well as former Avalanch member Alberto Rionda, and former Sirenia singer Ailyn.
 It also featured famous voice actor Miguel Ángel Jenner.
 Somnia was critically praised and placed Débler 49th in the top 100 of Promusicae, being the only metal band in the list along with American band Mastodon.
 Débler solidified their place by becoming Mägo de Oz's opening act, and extended their range to Portugal and Mexico.

 The band's third album, Adictium, was recorded again in Cube and released in 2019.
 It was based in J. M. Barrie's Peter Pan and co-produced again by Txus di Fellatio.
 It featured again members of Mägo de Oz, adding Manuel Seoane, and included a collaboration with Leo Jiménez, along with another renowned voice actor, Sergio Zamora.
 The album reflected novel electronic music influences.
 Adictium reached 12th place in the top and remained nine weeks among the best sellers in Amazon Spain.